 Yes, overall, sun-dried tomatoes are healthy.
 They’re simply dehydrated tomatoes that have a more robust tomato flavour.
 Sun-dried tomatoes also retain the same nutrients they had before they were dehydrated, so they have vitamins, nutrients, and antioxidants.

 Sundried tomatoes pair well with chicken, pasta, salads, and soups.
-If you’re making this sun dried tomato pasta dish, try enjoying it alongside other Italian mains like an Italian Sausage Tray Bake, Spicy Pepperoni Courgette Pizzas, and Healthy Crustless Pizza Bowls.
+If you’re making this sun dried tomato pasta dish, try enjoying it alongside other Italian mains like an Spicy Pepperoni Courgette Pizzas and Healthy Crustless Pizza Bowls.

 Yes, you can make many dishes with a sundried tomato.
 They work well on pizzas, frittatas, etc. You can even fry up rehydrated sundried tomatoes for a tasty snack.